Ken Hsieh Biography

 Music Director, Principal Conductor

-He has collaborated with a wide range of distinguished artists such as Cyprien Katsaris, Mayuko Kamio, Tamaki Kawakubo, Janina Fialkowska, Ryu Goto, Anastasia Chebetorova, Holly Cole, Natalie McMaster, Ikuyo Nakamichi, Kosuke Atari, Three Celtic Tenors, and John Pizzarelli.
-Several of his concerts have been recorded live and broadcasted on CBC Radio across Canada.
-His concerts have also been broadcasted on television in Taiwan, Japan, Canada, and the USA.
-Ken made his France debut with the historical l’orchestre Lamoureux, performing at their subscription concert at the Theatre Champs-Elysee in Paris, France.
+Ken has engaged in a multitude of diverse collaborations with distinguished artists such as Cyprien Katsaris, Janina Fialkowska, Ryu Goto to Holly Cole, Natalie McMaster, and John Pizzarelli.
+Several of his concerts have been recorded live and aired on CBC Radio across Canada.
+His concerts have also been broadcast on television in Taiwan, Japan, and the USA.
+His European debut was with the historical l’Orchestre Lamoureux, performing at their subscription concert at the Theatre Champs-Elysee in Paris, France.

 To learn more about Maestro Ken Hsieh, Please visit: www.kenhsieh.com